-- (B) Minor] Can accommodate a shoreline setback line established at 60 feet mauka from the certified shoreline until July 1, 2024, after which each newly created shoreline zoning lot must accommodate a shoreline setback line established at 130 feet mauka from the certified shoreline; provided that an exception may be granted to subdivision actions involving the subdivision or consolidation of land only for the purpose of creating easements or adjusting zoning lot lines[, and which] that will not result in any increase in the number of permitted dwelling units, nonresidential structures, or [lots.] zoning lots; and - (2) Has a buildable area adequate to accommodate the proposed [development,] structures or activities, including [appurtenant] accessory uses and structures, such as parking.
+- (B) Minor] Can accommodate a shoreline setback line established at 60 feet mauka from the certified shoreline until January 1, 2024, after which each newly created shoreline zoning lot must accommodate a shoreline setback line established at 130 feet mauka from the certified shoreline; provided that an exception may be granted to subdivision actions involving the subdivision or consolidation of land only for the purpose of creating easements or adjusting zoning lot lines[, and which] that will not result in any increase in the number of permitted dwelling units, nonresidential structures, or zoning lots; and[,] - (2) Has a buildable area adequate to accommodate the proposed [development,] structures or activities, including [appurtenant] accessory uses and structures, such as parking.

-Accreted lands obtained from the State pursuant to HRS § 501-33 [shall] may not be included as part of the land area when [making calculations of] calculating the zoning lot size available for subdivision.
+Accreted lands obtained from the State [of Hawaii] pursuant to HRS Section 501-33 [shall] may not be included as part of the land area when [making calculations of] calculating the zoning lot size available for subdivision.

-- (b) Subdivision of existing shoreline lots for the purpose of widening roadways designated on the public infrastructure maps adopted pursuant to Chapter 4, Article 8, may be permitted[,] upon the review and approval of the director. - (c) New residential zoning lots may not be approved, unless each new lot: - (1) Has a buildable area of at least [3,000] 5,000 square feet; [and] - (2) Has a buildable area outside of the shoreline setback area with a minimum depth and width of at least 50 feet[-]; - (3) Is subdivided perpendicular to the shoreline to create deep lots that maximize opportunities to place structures far from the shoreline; and - (4) Is not a flag lot.
+- (b) Subdivision of existing shoreline lots for the purpose of widening roadways designated on the public infrastructure maps adopted pursuant to Chapter 4, Article 8, may be permitted[-] upon the review and approval of the director. - (c) New residential zoning lots may not be approved unless each new lot: - (1) Has a buildable area of at least [3,000] 5,000 square feet; [and] - (2) Has a buildable area outside of the shoreline setback area with a minimum depth and width of at least 50 feet[-]; - (3) Is subdivided perpendicular to the shoreline to create deep lots that maximize opportunities to place structures far from the shoreline; and the shoreline is a subdivided perpendicular to the shoreline to create deep lots that maximize opportunities to place structures far from the shoreline; and - (4) Is not a flag lot.

-§ 26-1.8 Criteria for granting a shoreline setback variance.
+Sec.
+23-1.8 Criteria for granting a shoreline setback variance.